nova-kit/nova-packages-tool/README.md

 This library provides a versioning `laravel-nova` mixins dependency for 3rd party packages built for Laravel Nova.

+`laravel-nova` may introduce breaking and none breaking improvements from time to time.
+To maintain compatibility all 3rd party packages should rebuild their packages each time Laravel Nova released a new version.
+Depending on the severity of the changes it may result in your application no longer working and you have to remain on older versions.

+### Pro

+* `nova-kit/nova-packages-tool` reduces the maintaining hurdle for each 3rd party package utilizing `laravel-nova`.
+* The `dist` generated file will be reduced since 3rd party package is no longer required to build `laravel-nova` source code.

+### Cons

+* Each time Laravel Nova made a new release, you need to wait until `nova-kit/nova-packages-tool` make a new compatible release.

 ## Installation

 To install through composer, run the following command from terminal: